‘The Young And The Restless’ Spoilers For Wednesday: Lily And Devon Feel Guilty Over Neil’s Death

 Today and every day we remember an unforgettable member of the #YR family.
 From his time in Genoa City to the moments behind-the-scenes on set, Kristoff St. John will always be in our hearts. ❤️ Please join our cast and crew in sending love to the incredible man behind Neil Winters and click the link in our bio.
 “The Young and the Restless” will forever value the legacy of Kristoff St. John in his portrayal of Neil Winters.
 Beginning in late April, Y&R will feature a storyline that pays tribute to both Kristoff and his character.

 Both Lily and Devon begin to feel guilty that they did not notice that their father had health problems.
-Certainly, they had their own matters to handle, but to not realize that Neil was suffering such issues is a blow.
+Certainly, they had their own matters to handle, but for them to not realize that Neil was suffering such issues is a blow.
 Of course, Neil did an excellent job hiding any problems he may have had leading up to his death, and it is not Devon or Lily’s fault that they did not realize something was wrong with their dad.

 The news of Neil’s death stuns the rest of Genoa City as they learn he has passed.
-People like Jack (Peter Bergman) and Ashley (Eileen Davidson) are devastated to learn that their dear friend is gone forever Perhaps they will even realize that they are squandering the rest of the time they have together as a family by engaging in their business feud with Jabot and My Beauty.
+People like Jack (Peter Bergman) and Ashley (Eileen Davidson) are devastated to learn that their dear friend is gone forever.
+Perhaps they will even realize that they are squandering the rest of the time they have together as a family by engaging in their business feud with Jabot and My Beauty.

-Nikki Newman (Melody Thomas Scott) is hit especially hard by the news of the sudden loss of her friend, and she credits Neil with helping save her life throughout the years as she’s fought alcoholism and addiction alongside him.
+Nikki Newman (Melody Thomas Scott) is hit especially hard by the news of the sudden loss of her friend, as she credits Neil with helping save her life throughout the years as she’s fought alcoholism and addiction alongside him.
 Genoa City will never be the same after losing the Winters patriarch.